Air Force vs. Utah State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Utah State and its opponents have combined to score more than 50.5 points in two games this season.
+- Saturday's over/under is 12.5 points lower than the two team's combined 66 points per game average.

-- The two teams combine to score 66 points per game, 15.5 more than the total in this contest.
+- The 32 combined points per game that these two squads have allowed this season are 21.5 fewer than the 53.5 total in this contest.

-- These two squads combine to allow 32 points per game, 18.5 fewer than this contest's over/under.

 Air Force Stats and Trends

-- The Falcons have turned the ball over zero times this season, three fewer than the Aggies have forced (3).
+- This year, the Falcons have zero turnovers, three fewer than the Aggies have takeaways (3).

+- Find the latest spread and moneyline odds for Air Force at SISportsbook.

 Utah State Stats and Trends